-Although Tibetan dog breeds aren’t particularly well known around the world, some people will have heard of the Tibetan Mastiff.
+Although Tibetan dog breeds aren’t particularly well known worldwide, some people will have heard of the Tibetan Mastiff.

-However, there are several other breeds – well known or not – that come from Tibet.
+However, several other breeds – well-known or not – come from Tibet.

-Here is a list of the other Tibetan dog breeds, including some information about each.
+Here is a list of the other Tibetan dog breeds, including information about each.

 1. Lhasa Apso

-The Lhasa Apso is another small Chinese dog breed, and is easily recognizable due to its distinctive appearance and popularity in the West.
+The Lhasa Apso is another small Chinese dog breed easily recognizable due to its distinctive appearance and popularity in the West.

-It was originally bred as a guard dog in Buddhist temples, and so is naturally alert and wary of strangers.
+It was originally bred as a guard dog in Buddhist temples and is naturally alert and wary of strangers.

-However, its behavior can be easily modified with training, and it can be a very sociable breed.
+However, its behavior can be easily modified with training, and can be a very friendly breed.

-They weigh between 14 and 18lbs, again with the females being slightly lighter.
+They weigh between 14 and 18 lbs, again with slightly lighter females.

-Lhasa Apsos are known for their long, straight coat that’s very dense, and can be seen as slightly wavy in some dogs.
+Lhasa Apsos are known for their long, straight coat that is very dense and can be seen as slightly wavy in some dogs.

 They are usually black, white, or gold, often with various markings and color variations within one coat.